monapasan/bachelor-thesis/notes/Implementation/Dataset.md

 To generate 15000 samples for the third class where one sample should contain three zero digits in a sample:
 1. we need to have 15000 unordered zero digit triples.
-	* They shouldn't be identical as to prevent duplicates in the dataset we can use different  non-zero digits.
-	* but to completely prevent that model can learn any dependencies between digits it's desired to not use the same pair of zero digits in dataset.
+	* In order to prevent that model can learn any dependencies between digits it's would be great to not use the same pair of zero digits in dataset more than one time.
-	* And since number of combinations is equal to 26,875,944,644 we can easily achieve 15000 non duplicated zero digit triples.
+	* Since number of combinations of size 2 from 5444 samples is equal to 26,875,944,644 we can easily gather 15000 unordered non duplicated zero digit triples.
 		* Counting combinations: from 5444 sample we want to build combinations of size 3:
 		* using the formula: `n_C_r = n! / r! (n - r)!`.  n_C_r = 5444! / 3!
 (5444 - 3!) = 5442 * 5443 * 5444 / 6 = 26.875.944.644
-	* building the array of combinations and sampling from it, will give us 15000 unordered set of non-duplicated zero digit triples.
+	* building the these  combinations, will give us 15000 unordered non-duplicated zero digit triples.
-2. We also need 15000 unordered pairs non-zero digits
+2. We also need to have 15000 unordered pairs non-zero digits
 	* As we have 49556 in our non-zero digit dataset, and 15000 x 2 = 30000 which less than 49556
 	* To build the amount of triples it should be enough:
 		* To randomly rearrange digits in the non-zero digit dataset
 		* and just take sequentially two digit at a time based on a new order of non-zero digit dataset.
+3. We concat the combinations from step 2 with zero digits from step 1.
+4. Indexes of resulted array will be explained below.

 #### Choosing the indexes of zero digit and noise pictures